Rd-Trends/MyUnsplash/README.md

 - User sign up and sign in
 - Upload photo by entering a label and a valid photo url
 - Search for photo by label
-- delete photo **user will be prompt to enter their correct passowrd""
+- delete photo **user will be prompt to enter their correct passowrd**

+## How to run this app locally

+- clone this repository
+- run `npm install`
+- create .env.local and add this two variable
+  - MONGODB_URI = your mongodb connection url
+  - TOKEN_SECRET = your token secret
+- run `npm run dev`